Giving Vision a Voice

-A clear and streamlined process for growth and development helps developers big and small participate in building unique, inviting, valuable places that in turn contribute to the vibrancy of our neighborhoods and city centers alike.
+A clear and streamlined process for growth and development helps developers big and small participate in building unique, inviting, valuable places that contribute to the vibrancy of our neighborhoods and city centers.
 TREC was instrumental in instituting a quarterly stakeholder meeting with City staff to address ongoing challenges and opportunities within the development process.

-We advocate for policy tools that stimulate the economy and promote responsible and sustainable development such as Tax Increment Financing and Public Improvement Districts, programs that provide tools for retrofitting existing infrastructure, public-private partnerships, and tax abatement.
-Additionally, we advocate for important policy categories including mobility, education, housing, and land use regulation that significantly impacts economic development.
+TREC advocates for policy tools that stimulate the economy and promote responsible and sustainable development such as Tax Increment Financing and Public Improvement Districts; programs that provide tools for retrofitting existing infrastructure; public-private partnerships; and tax abatements.
+Additionally, we advocate for important policy issues including mobility, education, housing, and land use regulations which significantly impact economic development.

-TREC is dedicated to protecting and expanding our land resources and promoting a healthy, growing city while avoiding undue burden on the development community.
-As part of a coalition of stakeholders, TREC worked with the City of Dallas to ensure the Article X Tree and Parkland Dedication Ordinances provide developers the flexibility to reach the mutually agreeable result of tree preservation and providing park land and amenities to Dallas residents.
+TREC is dedicated to protecting and expanding our land resources and promoting a healthy, growing city while avoiding undue burdens on the development community.
+As part of a coalition of stakeholders, TREC worked with the City of Dallas to ensure the Article X Tree and Parkland Dedication Ordinances provide developers the flexibility to reach the mutually agreeable results of tree preservation, and providing park land and amenities to Dallas residents.

 Mobility & Transportation

 TREC prioritizes visionary thinking on transportation, particularly as it relates to the economic growth of our region.
 Future planning must promote multimodal transportation options that encourage vibrancy, sustainability, and inclusivity in our city.
-TREC supports the City of Dallas’ efforts to adopt a Strategic Mobility Plan and monitors several future projects, including regional highway planning, DART’s D2 subway and bus systems, the Dallas Streetcar, and statewide transportation funding legislation.
+TREC supports the City of Dallas’ efforts to adopt a Strategic Mobility Plan and participates in the planning of many future efforts, including regional highway planning, DART’s D2 subway and bus systems, the Dallas Streetcar, and statewide transportation funding legislation.

-Access to attainable housing for all members of our community is essential to a healthy economy.
-Addressing the continuous gap in and growing need for adequate housing at a range of incomes requires neighborhood-specific strategies, a variety of tools, and a comprehensive approach.
-In the last few years, TREC has offered the City ideas and strategies to encourage mixed-income housing that were incorporated in the Comprehensive Housing Policy adopted in 2018.
+Access to housing for all members of our community is essential to a healthy economy.
+Addressing the continuous gap in and growing need for adequate housing at a range of incomes, requires neighborhood-specific strategies, a variety of tools, and a comprehensive approach.
+Over the last several years, TREC has worked closely with the city to develop strategies to encourage affordable and mixed-income housing to meet the demands of our growing city.

 Public Policy Committee

-The Public Policy Committee leads efforts to research, understand and educate members on current regulations, best practices, and new strategies in public policy that may improve outcomes for the Dallas region.
+The Public Policy Committee leads efforts to research, understand, and educate members on current regulations, best practices, and new strategies in public policy that may improve the Dallas region.
 As specific policy issues arise, ad hoc working groups are formed.
 Existing working group focuses include mobility and affordable housing.